facebook/react-native-website/website/versioned_docs/version-0.61/performance.md

 ```

 This will automatically remove all `console.*` calls in the release (production) versions of your project.

+It is recommended to use the plugin even if no `console.*` calls are made in your project.
+A third party library could also call them.

 ### `ListView` initial rendering is too slow or scroll performance is bad for large lists